Hang Ngang

 Oriental Suites (58 Hang Dao)

-High-grade accommodation near Hang Ngang Street which offers pure Vietnamese style blend with Western standard of comforts and facilities.
-The hotel is close to many tourist attractions such as Hoan Kiem Lake, Dong Xuan Market, Night Market and Water Puppet Theater.
+This high-end hotel near Hang Ngang Street offers a perfect fusion of traditional Vietnamese style and modern Western comforts.
+Its prime location puts guests close to popular attractions such as Hoan Kiem Lake, Dong Xuan Market, the Night Market, and the Water Puppet Theater.

 Cocoon Inn Hanoi (116 – 118 Hang Buom)